-The Master of Science in Civil and Environmental Engineering (MSCE) assists the region’s, the state’s and the nation’s industries, small businesses, and governmental agencies by providing an accessible source of graduate education.

 The need for advanced degrees in Civil and Environmental Engineering is both regional and global.
-Our master’s degree program aims at providing students with the knowledge, the skills and the confidence that are needed to address the challenges of today and future.
+The UMassD Master of Science in Civil and Environmental Engineering (MSCE) assists the region’s, the state’s and the nation’s industries, small businesses, and governmental agencies by providing an accessible source of graduate education.

 The program offers small classes, close contact with a diverse and international faculty, and easy access to well supported research facilities to provide state-of-the-art learning and research experiences.
 Courses are scheduled to permit either full-time or part-time study.

 Our program aims at providing students with the knowledge, the skills and the confidence needed to address the civil infrastructure challenges of today and future.

 - Demonstrate advanced level of understanding in the general areas of civil and environmental engineering

 - Demonstrate in-depth knowledge and understanding of advanced topics in chosen area of specialization

 - Identify and formulate complex civil and environmental engineering problems

 - Develop advanced solutions to complex civil and environmental engineering problems

 - Communicate effectively technical materials verbally and through professional reports and publications